PremKumar2026/CodePath-Prework/README.md

 Submitted by: Prem Kumar

-First Project - Prem Kumar is an app that...
-[TODO]
+First Project - Prem Kumar is an app that shows screen with three labels and one button and changes colour when button is clicked.

 Time spent: 2 hours spent in total